Updated: Jul 20

 We take care of the tiniest, and often, sickest humans in the hospital.
-It is important to understand that premature infants are not only small, their entire body is premature and underdeveloped (including their brain, heart, lungs, GI system, skin etc).
+It is important to understand that premature infant are not only small, their entire body is premature and underdeveloped (including their brain, heart, lungs, GI system, skin etc).

 Basic NICU Level Breakdown

-Level I (nursery level, community based hospitals, birthing centers)
+Level I (nursery level, community-based hospitals, birthing centers)

 Level IV (most acute, Children's Hospitals, University Hospitals, Destination centers)

 I have worked in Level III & Level IV NICU’s where & life-saving procedures happen daily.
 I have also worked in Level II NICUs where babies need a little support before going home.

 Every day in a NICU looks different from the last.
 Every shift in the NICU looks different from the one before it.
 And every NICU looks different from another.
 Remember that everything in NICU is smaller.

 MEASUREMENTS: Our patients are measured in grams & centimeters.

 GESTATION AND CARE: Baby age (in gestation) drives the care plan.
 How old they determine their day-to-day.
 (Ex: feeding plan, respiratory status, medications, "touch times" etc).

 MEDICATIONS: Our medications are often measured in tenths of MLS.